 Measurement of Inventories:-

 The Inventories should be valued at the lower of cost and net realizable value whichever is less.
-Here we explained the each and every measurement of Inventories like Cost of Inventories, Cost of Purchase, Costs of Conversion and Other Costs.
+Here we explained each and every measurement of Inventories like Cost of Inventories, Cost of Purchase, Costs of Conversion and Other Costs.

 Cost of Inventories